Jocko Willink: Military career

 Willink wanted to be in the military from an early age, and he enlisted in the United States Navy at the age of 19.
 After Navy recruit training and Radioman (RM) "A" School training, Willink reported to Basic Underwater Demolition/SEAL training (BUD/S) training at Naval Amphibious Base Coronado.
 Willink graduated BUD/S class 177.
 Following SEAL tactical training (STT) and completion of six-month probationary period, he received his trident insignia.
-Willink served eight years on active duty, as an enlisted Navy SEAL with SEAL Team One and SEAL Team Two.
+Willink served eight years on active duty as an enlisted Navy SEAL with SEAL Team One.

+Willink earned his commission via Officer Candidate School and served with SEAL Team Two and later SEAL Team Seven as a platoon commander.
+Willink earned a degree from University of San Diego in 2003.
+Willink completed multiple deployments to Asia, the Middle East and Europe.
 Willink was part of the SEAL team that seized the Russian Tanker Volga-Neft-147 in the Gulf of Oman, which was carrying Iraqi oil in violation of a United Nations economic embargo.
-Willink earned his commission via Officer Candidate School and served as a platoon commander.
-Willink completed multiple deployments to Asia, the Middle East and Europe.

 During Operation Iraqi Freedom he deployed to the Iraqi city of Ramadi in 2006 with SEAL Team Three as commander of Task Unit Bruiser, which included Leif Babin, Seth "Stoner" Stone, Marc Alan Lee, Michael Monsoor, Jonny Kim, Kevin Lacz, Ryan "Biggles" Job, JP Dinnell, Tony Eafrati, Jason Hogan and Chris Kyle.

 Willink also served as a Navy SEAL instructor during his career.
 He retired in October 2010 after 20 years of service.